suikan4github/kaiten-yaki/ubuntu_en.md

 lvcreate -l ${ROOTSIZE} -n ${LVROOT} ${VGNAME}
 ```
 ## Run the Ubiquity installer
 Open the Ubiquity installer, configure and run it.
 Ensure you map the followings correctly ( The host volume name in this example is based on the default values of the configuration parameters.
-Map the right volumes based on your configuration parameters)
+Map the right volumes based on your configuration parameters).
+In case of BIOS, do not map the /dev/sda for /boot/efi.
 Host Volume            | Target Directory
 -----------------------|-----------------
 /dev/sda1              | /boot/efi